acdc-digital/solomon-Desktop-App/README.md

 Welcome!

 Our Goal at ACDC.digital is to create a Full-Service workstation which enables ERP (enterprise resource planning) with integrated artificial intellgent assistants.
-To be a part of our jounrey, you can begin by cloning our repository and following the below steps to get started with our ongoing development:
+To be a part of our jounrey, you can begin by following any of the below steps to be a part of our ongoing development:

+## Download the App

+You can download the latest version of the Solomon Desktop App from our [GitHub Releases page](https://github.com/acdc-digital/solomon-Desktop-App/releases).

 ## Try our Domain